 Landlords responsibilities to avoid housing in poor condition

 The landlord is normally responsible for:

-- Ensuring that hazards in the home likely to affect health or cause harm are either eliminated or minimised
+- Ensuring that hazards in the home are either eliminated or minimised

-- The structure and exterior of the building, including the roof, guttering, chimneys, plasterwork, walls, windows and doors
+- the exterior of the building, including the roof, guttering, chimneys, plaster work, walls, windows and doors

 - The damp is caused by a structural defect in the property

-- There is inadequate insulation, heating or ventilation causing condensation
+- there's inadequate insulation, heating or ventilation causing condensation

 Furniture and furnishings